Brain-inspired Computing Based on Deep Learning for Human-computer Interaction: A Review: DEEP LEARNING MODELS FOR BRAIN-INSPIRED COMPUTING

 EEG-to-text models based on deep learning have experienced different stages from closed vocabulary to open vocabulary, from dividing word boundaries by external means to directly translating brain waves, and each model has its own contributions and key techniques.

 \textbf{EEG-to-text Decoding:} The author tries to maximize the probability of decoding the sentence as the following equation:

 Where $T$ represents the length of the target text sequence.
-The primary challenge in our environment is that our vocabulary size, denoted as $|\varepsilon|$ (50,000), is considerably larger than in previous sequence-to-sequence studies (250)\cite{makin2020machine}.
+The primary challenge in the environment is that the vocabulary size, denoted as $|\varepsilon|$ (50,000), is considerably larger than in previous sequence-to-sequence studies (250)\cite{makin2020machine}.

-\textbf{Curriculum Learning:} The overall training process adopts a two-step approach.
+\textbf{Curriculum Learning:} The researchers proposed an approach based on curriculum learning.
+The overall training process adopts a two-step approach.
 Firstly, CSCL is employed to train the pre-encoder.
 Formally, a contrastive triple $(E_i, E_i^+, E_i^-)$ is obtained for a given anchor $E_i$.
 After the transformation by the pre-encoder, the corresponding vectors become $(h_i, h_i^+, h_i^-)$, where $h_i$ is the averaged vector of the pre-encoder outputs.
 Following the contrastive framework in\cite{gao2021simcse,wang2023large,saeidi2021neural}, with $N$ as the mini-batch size, the objective is to minimize the cross-entropy loss $l_i$ defined by:

 where $\tau$ is a temperature hyperparameter. $sim(h_i,h_j)$ is the cosine similarity.

 Secondly, leveraging the contrastive-trained pre-encoder, jointly fine-tune all parameters of the BRAINTRANSLATOR to minimize the cross-entropy loss in a parallel training corpus $(E, S)$\cite{wang2023large}: